Generator Hostels: History

-Generator hostels was established in 1995 as a single property in London by siblings, Louise and Kingsley Duffy.
+Generator hostels was established in 1995 as a single property in London by siblings Louise and Kingsley Duffy.

 In 2002, the company expanded for the first time, opening a location in Berlin.
 In 2007, the two properties were acquired by Patron Capital, beginning a new chapter for the company.
 International travel expert Fredrik Korallus was hired as CEO alongside Anwar Mekhayech, the creative director.

-In 2011, Generator begin what would be the expansion of multiple locations over the next few years, opening locations in Copenhagen and Dublin.
+In 2011, Generator began what would be the expansion into multiple locations over the next few years, opening locations in Copenhagen and Dublin.
 A year later, a second location in Berlin opened, along with locations in Venice, Barcelona, and Hamburg.

 Generator Paris opened in February 2015, followed by Generator Amsterdam in March 2016 and Stockholm in June of the same year.
 At that time, Patron continued to own a majority stake in the company.
 In September, Generator acquired most of the units in the Atlantic Princess Condominium in Miami Beach; in preparation for the planned opening of a hostel there in 2017.